chocolatey/choco-wiki/How-To-Host-Feed.md

 * No moderation.
 * No website to view packages.
 * No package statistics.
-* A package should not be bigger than 50MB.
+* A package should may be limited to 28.61MB by default on some simple servers.
+Depending on your simple server - For IIS simple servers package size can be controlled through [maxAllowedContentLength](https://msdn.microsoft.com/en-us/library/ms689462(v=vs.90).aspx) and [maxRequestLength](https://msdn.microsoft.com/en-us/library/e1f13641(v=vs.100).aspx).
+For others like Nexus, it may already be set very high.
 You can host the installer internally somewhere and access it through packaging though.

 The actual limit for package sizes varies depending on what each simple server can handle (usually determined by the limitation of pushing a package to the server).
 If you determine what those are, we'd be happy to least each one here.